 “How Legal New York Sports Betting Would Change a Podcaster’s Life”

-More about Nick Dais and filmmaker Matt Showell
+More about Nick Dais and producer Matt Showell

 Certainly, the documentary speaks for itself, but there are plenty of topics to mine beyond just the video itself.

 Matt Showell of Snap Call Media is no stranger to American sports betting.
 He has made similar films about Michigan sports betting, the launch of Colorado sportsbooks in a pandemic, and, New York’s neighbor, New Jersey.

 What is different about this New York story is it focuses on an individual.
 For Showell, that was a major appeal of the project.

 “Documentaries that let us get to know someone are definitely the most rewarding and interesting work we do,” Showell explained.
 Showell produced the film, while his colleague Dan Rocque did the groundwork of finding Dais and taking the time to get to know him and his story.

 Focusing on Dais’ individual story also helped the filmmakers draw on themes that plenty of people can relate to.
 Showell added:

 “I was interested in this story because I’d read all about how people were taking the train across the river from NYC to bet on sports legally in New Jersey.
 The idea that hundreds of millions of dollars in bets every year are traveling that short distance and into a completely different state seemed wild to me.”

 Dais is the perfect NY sports betting spokesperson